Aymen-Dev-tech/visatic-public/README.md

 - 🔑 Authentication
   Secure login with email and password credentials.

+- 🔍 Logs
+  Daily log generation and sharing with developer.

 - 🪟 Cross-Platform Compatibility
   Works seamlessly on Windows, macOS, and Linux.